GavinWon/Rainbowt/README.md

 # Rainbowt
-Final Project for Computer Programming JAVA Course
+This is the final project for Computer Programming JAVA.
+The final project was based off of Robocode, and the goal was to create the greatest tank that could destroy and defeat others.